To use our apps and configurations, please sign up for an ExpressVPN account first.

 Note: ExpressVPN does not recommend using PPTP unless absolutely necessary.
 PPTP offers only minimal security.

 For instructions on how to do this, please see instructions for:

 Make sure that your browser is set to auto-detect proxy or to no proxy.
 For instructions specific to your browser:

-Send us your log file/diagnostics
+Send in your log file/diagnostics